 b. are purchased as remanufactured; or

-c. are backed by a vendor-offered program that will take back the printer cartridges after their useful life, ensure that the cartridges are recycled, and comply with the definition of recycling in Minn.
-Stat. § 115A.03, Subd.
-25b;
+c. are backed by a vendor-offered program that will take back the printer cartridges after their useful life, ensure that the cartridges are recycled, and comply with the definition of recycling in Minnesota Statutes section 115A.03, subdivision 25b;

 8. produce reports, publications, and periodicals that are readily recyclable;